Ali Haider (singer)

-Ali Haider (Urdu:علی حیدر, born 22 September 1967) is a Pakistani pop singer and musician.
+Ali Haider (born 22 September 1967) is a Pakistani pop singer and musician.
 He had a number of hit songs in the 1990s, including Poorani Jeans, which appears on his 1993 album Sandesa.

 Personal life

 He married Sabeeka Haider in 2006 and has three children including singer Alishba Haider.
 After the death of his young son in 2009, Ali Haider quit making music for some time and turned to religion.
+His autobiography describes this phase of his life.

 Career

 Music

 He began his music career in 1988 and gained popularity in the 1990s.

 In 2012 he returned to mainstream music after a three-year break following the death of his son, a period during he was mainly involved in Islamic music, singing hamd and naat.

+In 2025, Haider collaborated with Ali Zafar to recreate the track "Zalim Nazron Se" for Zafar's album Roshni.
+They also performed the song at the 2025 Hum Awards in Houston, and filmed the music video in Hollywood, Los Angeles.

 Acting

 He became an actor in the mid-1990s, with roles in PTV dramas such as Tum Se Kehna Tha.

 He acted in a Pakistani film, Chalo Ishq Larain, released in 2002.

 In 2013 he returned to TV with the sitcom Ek aur Ek Dhai.